pnasis/USBGuard/README.md

 - Logs unauthorized connection attempts and authorized device connections.
 - Blocks devices based on matching rules, class checks, or blocked serial numbers.

 ### Dynamic Rule Management
-Rules are stored dynamically in the kernel and managed through the sysfs interface:
+Rules are stored dynamically in the kernel and managed through the rule file:
-- **Add Rule**: Write `VID PID` to `/sys/class/usbguard/add_rule`.
+- **Rule File Loading**: Rules are read from `/etc/usbguard.rules`.
 - **Rule Matching**: Each connected device is checked against the stored rules.

 ---

 ### Limitations
 - The maximum number of rules is currently set to **10** (`MAX_RULES`).
-- Rules are not persistent across reboots.
-They need to be re-added after a module reload.
+- Rules must be manually updated in `/etc/usbguard.rules`.
 - Only VID/PID, device class, and serial number are checked.

 ---